HPC-dev-acc/mario-demo/docs/01-requirement.md

 - **URS-021: Passing Trunk obstacle**
   - *Scenario*: A log slides across the stage faster than other characters.
-  - *User story*: As a player, I want occasional trunks to move from the left without knocking me back so I react to unexpected scenery.
+  - *User story*: As a player, I want occasional trunks to rush past without knocking me back so I can enjoy the scenery and stay on course.
-  - *Success*: A trunk slides from left to right faster than other characters, keeps moving through red lights, kicks up dust as it passes, and the player can run through it without being pushed or using it as a platform.
+  - *Success*: Trunks glide from left to right quickly, adding variety while never blocking or pushing the player.

 - **URS-022: NPC spawn panel (developer/tester only)**
   - *Scenario*: Developers or testers need to spawn specific NPCs for debugging.
   - *User story*: As a developer or tester, I want buttons to spawn OL or Trunk NPCs so I can quickly test behavior.
-  - *Success*: Clicking **NPC1** spawns an OL from the right; clicking **NPC2** spawns a Trunk from the left.
+  - *Success*: The panel provides controls to spawn OL and Trunk NPCs on demand.

 - **URS-023: Developer-spawned NPC proportions (developer/tester only)**
   - *Scenario*: Developers or testers spawn NPCs via the debug panel.